Tag Archives: Microsoft 365 Governance

 Microsoft 365 group expiration policy deep dive

 Nobody likes garbage, including Microsoft 365 administrators.
 If any user can create a team or yammer community – they create, but then they leave company and we are getting more and more abandoned groups, teams and SharePoint sites.
 So we need a way to clean up environment.
 There is a Microsoft 365 groups expiration policy that can help remove unused groups from the system, but since all Teams and Yammer sites are group-based – it also helps SharePoint admins make things cleaner.
+In a nutshell what this policy does is it sends notifications to group owners so a group owner can renew the group, otherwise the group will expire and be deleted.

 Who can configure the policy and how